sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 * [Explain estimated and actual query plans.](https://learn.microsoft.com/en-us/training/modules/explore-query-performance-optimization/3-explain-estimated-actual?ns-enrollment-type=learningpath&ns-enrollment-id=learn.wwl.optimize-query-performance-sql-server) The topic of actual versus estimated execution plans can be confusing.
 The difference is that the actual plan includes runtime statistics that aren't captured in the estimated plan.
 The operators used, and order of execution will be the same as the estimated plan in nearly all cases.
 * [The Query Data Store](https://learn.microsoft.com/en-us/training/modules/explore-query-performance-optimization/5-explore-query-store) The SQL Server Query Store is a per-database feature that automatically captures a history of queries, plans, and runtime statistics to simplify performance troubleshooting and query tuning.
 It also provides insight into database usage patterns and resource consumption.
 This is on by default in all Azure SQL Databases.
 * [Wait Statistics](https://learn.microsoft.com/en-us/training/modules/evaluate-performance-improvements/2-describe-wait-statistics?ns-enrollment-type=learningpath&ns-enrollment-id=learn.wwl.optimize-query-performance-sql-server) When SQL Server executes any process it must wait for resources.
 As that occurs Wait Statistics are accumulated by the SQL OS.
 Wait Statistics will tell you what Azure SQL is waiting on.
-If it is a hardware wait stat, then you may need to consider increasing your service teir.
+If it is a hardware wait stat, then you may need to consider increasing your service tier.

 Other considerations are available in Azure that are not the same as an on-premises installation of SQL Server: